 Every manufacturer and consultant we contacted stressed the absolute necessity of starting with a solid, level and well-compacted base.
 Failure to do this will result in a weak, wavy wall.
 Bear in mind: If your wall is higher than 4 ft., most concrete block manufacturers require extra engineering and installation steps not shown here.
 These steps range from using special reinforcement fabric to installing a series of terraces rather than one tall wall.
 Most manufacturers provide good printed installation guidelines.
-If you purchase your blocks from a specialty landscape center, there may be an onsite designer or engineer to help you.
+If you purchase your concrete retaining wall blocks from a specialty landscape center, there may be an onsite designer or engineer to help you.

 - Before getting started, contact local utility companies to mark the location of underground wires and pipes.
 Telephone and cable TV wires are often buried just beneath the surface.